Where to Get Non-Resident Library Cards (2025)

 Despite traveling around the world and seeing many amazing things, I still like to keep up my reading habit.
-It’s nice to have access to some small entertainment, whether I’m on a long bus ride or trying to chill in a hostel after a day of walking around, and stocking up on books on my Kindle fits my needs perfectly.
+It’s nice to have access to dozens of books, especially when I’m on a long bus ride or trying to chill in a hostel after a day of walking around.
+I’d rather not use valuable backpack space on a bunch of paperbacks, so stocking up on books on my Kindle fits my needs perfectly.

-With a little planning, you can snag a library card either before you start your nomad journey or even while you’re on it!
+With a little planning, you can snag a library card either before you start your nomad journey or even while you’re traveling abroad!
 Whether you’re a huge bookworm or just don’t want to fork over cash for another streaming subscription, getting a library card (or two) can provide huge benefits.

 This post contains affiliate links.
 If you click on a link and buy something, I get a small percentage at no extra cost to you.
 Your support helps keep this blog running— thank you!
 Read full disclosure here.